Here are the best CSS tutorials and courses to get you started with front-end web development.

-As per community demand, our aim today is going to be to cover the most prominent and the most modern CSS3 tutorials that have been published by the leading front-end developers and designers, all of the tutorials here are based on the latest standards, to help you become a better web designer by learning how to use particular CSS3 functions and features in the most rewarding way possible.
-At the end of the post, we will also mention a couple of CSS3 learning resources that you can use to shape and form your skills into better understanding and usability.
-Like any programming language, to better understand something — it’s best that we allow ourselves to do some repetitive coding, either through a dynamic online platform, or within our own personal code editors.
+Today, we aim to cover the most prominent and modern CSS3 tutorials from leading front-end developers and designers.
+All of the tutorials here are based on the latest standards to help you become a better web design.
+At the end of the post, we will also mention a few CSS3 learning resources for further learning.
+Like any programming language, we should allow ourselves to do repetitive coding through a dynamic online platform or within our code editors to better understand something.

 Editing Images in CSS

-Using images in web design makes total sense, but the story gets more technical than that.
-While it’s fun to use photos of your own liking in your web designs, sometimes we have to take into account things like — is the image file size appropriate for our project, can we add filters through CSS rather than through external apps like Photoshop, and what can we really do with CSS anyway to help our photos look better.
-Una Kravets takes us on a 15 minute long journey where she gives a talk about CSS image editing and how we can transform CSS to act more like a standalone image editing software platform, rather than just a way to manipulate design aspects.
+Using images in web design makes total sense, but the story gets more technical.
+While it’s fun to use photos of your liking in your web designs, sometimes there are things we have to take into account.
+Is the image file size appropriate for our project?
+Can we add filters through CSS rather than through external apps like Photoshop?
+What can we do with CSS to help our photos look better?
+Una Kravets takes us on a 15-minute journey.
+She talks about CSS image editing and how we can transform CSS to act more like a standalone image editing software platform, rather than just a way to manipulate design aspects.

 Using Modern CSS to Build a Responsive Image Grid

-Continuing with the topic of images, here we have George Martsoukos presenting us with a simple lightweight tutorial on how to use modern CSS3 functions to build responsive image grids.
-Image grids (or sometimes called galleries) are all about displaying visual content within the context of a grid.
-These kind of grids become useful to those who are sharing their photography, or using an image grid as a way to expand their portfolio items.
-In this tutorial, George talks us through the process of ensuring that the grids we create are going to be equally responsive to desktop, and mobile applications.
+Continuing with the topic of images, here we have George Martsoukos.
+He presents a simple lightweight tutorial on how to use modern CSS3 functions to build responsive image grids.
+Image grids (or called galleries) are all about displaying visual content within the context of a grid.
+These grids become useful to those sharing their photography or using an image grid to expand their portfolio items.
+In this tutorial, George talks us through the process of ensuring that the grids we create will be equally responsive to desktop, and mobile applications.

 CSS Refresher Notes

-Notes and style guides are the driving force for many of the webs designers, and it’s quite essential that we remember to put aside our own favorite note resources for easier future reference, and as far as CSS3 goes — the CSS Refresh Notes is amongst the favorites on the GitHub community; hundreds of stars, and plenty of community input on how to expand this resource to be the best there is.
-CSS Refresh Notes focuses on the most crucial aspects of CSS3 development and lets designers to quickly tap into reference notes for the most common, and not so common CSS3 features.
-Whether it is positioning or selectors you need help with, perhaps media queries for responsive design, or how to best use SVG within your CSS3 design patterns — these notes will come in handy even if you don’t feel that way straight away.
+Notes and style guides are the driving force for many of the webs designers.
+We must remember to put aside our favorite note resources for easier future reference.
+And as far as CSS3 goes, the CSS Refresh Notes is amongst the favorites on the GitHub community; hundreds of stars, and plenty of community input on how to expand this resource to be the best there is.
+CSS Refresh Notes focuses on the most crucial aspects of CSS3 development.
+It also lets designers quickly tap into reference notes for most CSS3 features.
+Whether it is positioning or selectors you need help with, perhaps media queries for responsive design, or how to best use SVG within your CSS3 design patterns — these notes will come in handy even if you don’t feel that way.

 Variables: The Backbone Of CSS Architecture